systemcarl/weblog/outlines/about-me.md

         contribution to long-form content ecosystem.

 #### It Has Great Practical Value
+- My priority is primarily to build technology through scientific practice.
+    - Experimenting with modern technologies provides endless opportunity to make observations and collect data.
+    - The modularity of software solutions allows new solutions to be applied to problems outside their domain.

 - The goal of information technology has been to build intuitive systems and interfaces
     - Recent advancements in computer science have been in pursuit of creating